gla-rad/SECOMLib/README.md

 # SECOMLib

 A Java library facilitating the development of SECOM-compliant web interfaces.
-The implementation is based on the final IEC 63173-2 ED1 SECOM draft with circulation date 2022-03-11.
+The implementation found here is based on the draft of the second version of the IEC 63173-2 SECOM standard, currently under development.

 ## Development Setup